Shuzukochan/Building-Management-App/README.md

 ## 📄 License

-This project is distributed under the ISC License.
+This project is distributed under the MIT License.
 See `LICENSE` file for more information.

 ## 📞 Support